-For those feeling like they might be ‘next’, extra support is key.
+For those feeling like they might be ‘next’, extra support is key to tackle survivor syndrome.
 If you have access to an Employee Assistance Programme (EAP), a good idea is to remind them of the details.
 Also keep employees up to date on any opportunities for training and promotion, this is likely to keep them engaged and reassure them their position is secure.
 Making sure employees feel like a valued member of the team is important at this time.

 It may be that you can make changes to contracts, such as reduced hours or reduced pay, as a way of avoiding redundancies.
 If that is the case, take advice on how to carry out this process.
 But if you are unable to find any alternatives to redundancy, our Toolkit provides step-by-step guidance for managers and includes an hour’s support from one of our experienced team.

 If you have any concerns or questions around the redundancy process, feel free to contact our team at email@example.com.